Kamboja Pala dynasty: Bangar Grant of Mahipala I

-Extent of Kamboja Empire
+Extent

 No definite information is available on the precise geographical area of the Kamboja-Pala kingdom of Bengal.
 According to Irda Copper plate evidence, the Kamboja-Pala kingdom definitely comprised Varadhmana-Bhukti Mandala (modern Burdman division) and Dandabhukti Mandala within the Kamboja empire.
 The Dandabhukti division is believed to have comprised southern and south-western parts of Midnapore district as well as the lower parts of river Suvaranrekha in district Balasore.
 Evidence from Dinajpore Pillar Inscription attests that the Gauda country also formed parts of Kamboja-Pala kingdom.
 But as long as we do not include northern Ladha (Radha or W. Bengal) in Kamboja-Pala empire, the region does not constitute one viable political entity.
 Hence it appears likely that northern parts of Radha may also formed parts of Kamboja-Pala kingdom.
 Dr R. C. Majumdar says that Gauda and Radha both formed parts of Kamboja-Pala empire.
 The Kamboja power in Bengal received a severe jolt from the invasions of the Chandella king Dhanga & the Chandra king of East Bengal Kalyanachandra.
 This political scenario enabled the Pala king Mahipala I to re-conquer Gauda from the Kambojas.
 The last king of the Kambojas was Dharamapala who continued to rule Dandabhukti in the first quarter of the 11th century.
 The Kamboja ruler Dharamapala of Dandabhukti was defeated by the south Indian Emperor Rajendra Chola I who invaded Bengal and Bihar in the 11th century.
 The Capital of the Kamboja Pala kingdom is stated to be Priyangu which has not been identified yet, though some scholars tend to identify the same with an old village known as Pingvani located in Garbeta Thana.